Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Assumptions

 When $s=1$, $F(\vx)$ is said to be $L$-smooth (or $L$-gradient Lipschitz), i.e.,

 \end{assumption} We use the following growth condition to control the stochastic gradients.
-As we shall show in Appendix \ref{app-subsec:grad-growth}, this assumption is weaker than that of prior works. \citep{raginsky2017non, quanquan-sgld, suzuki-VR-SGLD-2022}. \begin{assumption}[Almost-sure Stochastic Gradient Growth] For $M, G \geq 0$, the functions $f(\vx, \xi)$ satisfy:
+As shown in Appendix \ref{app-subsec:grad-growth}, this assumption is significantly weaker than that of prior works. \citep{raginsky2017non, quanquan-sgld, suzuki-VR-SGLD-2022}. \begin{assumption}[Almost-sure Stochastic Gradient Growth] For $M, G \geq 0$, the functions $f(\vx, \xi)$ satisfy:

 \end{assumption} For the analysis of SGLD in the \ref{eqn:defn-smoothness} setting, our techniques generalize to the following relaxed assumption on the stochastic gradients which is satisfied for a large class of problems. \begin{assumption}[Subgaussian Stochastic Gradient Growth] For $M, G \geq 0$, the functions $f(\vx, \xi)$ satisfy the following norm-subgaussianity condition \citep{norm-subgaussian-shortnote} for the stochastic gradients: